KragerBrian/se_project_aroundtheus/README.md

 Functionality: Around The U.S. displays elements in a grid pattern with responsive properties that allow it to change display dimensions when the viewport expands and contracts.
 Technologies used: Grid and media queries have been applied to this website, and are the rules needed to apply the responsive design.

+For screenshots of projects and features, pleas refer to the readme-images folder.

 ### Overview

 - Intro